 - In case you have a dispute with a business which operates in another EU country, you may seek guidance from the European Consumer Centre (ECC).

 You need a UHF aerial and a digital decoder or a digital TV.
 If you have a modern or flat panel, like an LCD, LED or plasma TV, you probably already have the necessary digital equipment built into your TV set, and you may not need anything else.
 On the other hand if you have an older TV set, such as the tube type, you need to buy a digital decoder.

 Currently there are eight (8) Maltese channels transmitted via free-to-air: Xejk, F Living, Net, One, Smash, TVM, TVM 2 and Parliament TV.

-Your aerial should face one of the following locations: Marsaxlokk (Delimara), Nadur, Mellieha, Mtarfa, Naxxar or Portomaso, as transmitters are located in these areas.
+Your aerial should face one of the following locations: Marsaxlokk (Delimara), Nadur, Mellieha, Mtarfa or Naxxar, as transmitters are located in these areas.

 You may purchase a digital decoder or a digital TV from any shop of your choice.
 However, you must check with the salesperson whether the equipment purchased is suitable to view the free-to-air channels.
 Before you shop for a decoder, make a note of the brand and model of your TV so that the sales person can show you compatible digital decoders and provide you with a suitable video cable.

 Before you install your digital decoder, you should always read the instructions provided carefully.
 The information below describes the installation of a digital decoder and does not substitute the instructions provided with the digital decoder.

 Unplug the TV plug from the wall power socket.

 - Remove the aerial cable from the back of the TV set and connect it to the socket marked ANT IN on the digital decoder.

 - Connect one end of the video lead to the socket marked TV on the decoder and the other end to the TV.